-SABR 44: Astros Player Panel at Minute Maid Park
+SABR 44: Watch/listen to the Astros Player Panel from Minute Maid Park

 At SABR 44 on August 2, 2014, our Astros Player Panel at Minute Maid Park discussed their lives and careers in baseball.
 This panel was part of our special SABR 44 ballpark session, which the Houston Astros hosted in the Union Station terminal at Minute Maid Park.

 The panelists included: Alan Ashby, Astros' catcher for 11 seasons and now a TV analyst for CSN Houston; Art Howe, one of a handful of people to play for and manage the Houston Astros; and Larry Dierker, an Astros icon who has played for, managed, and broadcast for the team.
 Moderator: Bill Brown, Astros broadcaster for 28 seasons, Texas Sportscaster of the Year, and Texas Sports Hall of Fame inductee.